abhiTronix/deffcode/docs/contribution/PR.md

 &nbsp;

-## Clone Testing branch
+## Clone branch for PR

-!!! warning "Base Branch must be `dev` in your Pull Request"
-    Every PR **MUST** be pushed against DeFFcode's [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch only, in order to trigger must needed CI dev workflows.
-If your's not, then [change the base branch to `dev` ➶](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-base-branch-of-a-pull-request)

-!!! tip "Make sure the [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch of your Forked repository is up-to-date with DeFFcode, before starting working on Pull Request."

-You can clone your [**Forked**](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) remote git to local and create your PR working branch as a sub-branch of latest [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch as follows:
+You can clone your [**Forked**](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) remote git to local and create your PR working branch as a sub-branch of latest [`master`](https://github.com/abhiTronix/deffcode/tree/master) branch as follows:

+!!! alert "Make sure the [`master`](https://github.com/abhiTronix/deffcode/tree/master) branch of your Forked repository is up-to-date with DeFFcode, before starting working on a Pull Request."

 ```sh
 # clone your forked repository(change with your username) and get inside